Internet Archive: 2024 cyberattacks

 Beginning October 9, 2024, the Internet Archive's team, including archivist Jason Scott and security researcher Scott Helme, confirmed DDoS attacks, site defacement, and a data breach.
 The purported hacktivist group SN_BLACKMETA again claimed responsibility.
 A pop-up on the defaced site claimed that there was a "catastrophic" security breach, stating "Have you ever felt like the Internet Archive runs on sticks and is constantly on the verge of suffering a catastrophic security breach?
 It just happened.
 See 31 million of you on HIBP!"
 It was reported that about 31 million user accounts were affected, and compromised in a file called "ia_users.sql", dated September 28, 2024.
 The attackers stole users' email addresses and Bcrypt-hashed passwords.

-On October 11, Kahle said that the data is safe, and will bring the service back to normal "in days, not weeks."
+On October 11, Kahle said that the data is safe, and will bring the service back to normal "in days, not weeks".
 On October 13, the Wayback Machine was restored in a read-only format, while archiving web pages was temporarily disabled.
-On October 14, Brewster Kahle said "[the Wayback Machine] volume is back to normal: 1,500 requests per second".
-On October 15, 2024, the website was still mostly offline for "prioritizing keeping data safe at the expense of service availability."
+On October 15, 2024, the website was still mostly offline for "prioritizing keeping data safe at the expense of service availability".

 On October 20, threat actors stole unrotated API tokens and breached Internet Archive on its Zendesk email support platform; they also claimed responsibility for the other breaches yet stated that SN_BLACKMETA was behind just the DDoS attacks.
-Having been told that threat actors (behind other breaches than SN_BLACKMETA's DDoS attacks) leaked some stolen data to others in the data-trafficking community, Bleeping Computer posited that said threat actors breached the "well-known and extremely popular" Internet Archive not to extort money but to "gain cyber street cred," thus "increasing their reputation."
+Having been told that threat actors (behind other breaches than SN_BLACKMETA's DDoS attacks) leaked some stolen data to others in the data-trafficking community, Bleeping Computer posited that said threat actors breached the "well-known and extremely popular" Internet Archive not to extort money but to "gain cyber street cred", thus "increasing their reputation".

 On October 21, Internet Archive went back online in a read-only manner.
-On October 22, all Internet Archive services temporarily went offline, but later that same day, only the Wayback Machine, Archive-It, and blog.archive.org were resumed.
-On October 23, archive.org, the Wayback Machine, Archive-It, and the Open Library services all resumed but with some features, such as logging in, still unavailable until the staff announced it back available in the next day or two.
-On October 25, the login feature was made available and the site has remained active since.
+On October 22, all Internet Archive services temporarily went offline again.
+By October 25, service was fully restored.